-The Charter School is committed to being responsive to community input, which begins with awareness of the wellness policy.
-The Charter School will actively communicate ways in which representatives of DWC and others can participate in the development, implementation and periodic review and update of the wellness policy through a variety of means appropriate for that Charter School.
-The Charter School will also inform parents of the improvements that have been made to school meals and compliance with school meal standards, availability of child nutrition programs and how to apply, and a description of and compliance with Smart Snacks in School nutrition standards.
-The Charter School will use electronic mechanisms, such as email or displaying notices on the Charter School's website, as well as non-electronic mechanisms, such as newsletters, presentations to parents, or sending information home to parents, to ensure that all families are actively notified of the content of, implementation of, and updates to the wellness policy, as well as how to get involved and supportthe policy.
-The Charter School will ensure that communications are culturally and linguistically appropriate to the community, and accomplished through means similar to other ways that the Charter School and individual schools are communicating important school information with parents.
+The District is committed to being responsive to community input, which begins with awareness of the wellness policy.
+The District will actively communicate ways in which representatives of DWC and others can participate in the development, implementation and periodic review and update of the wellness policy through a variety of means appropriate for that district.
+The District will also inform parents of the improvements that have been made to school meals and compliance with school meal standards, availability of child nutrition programs and how to apply, and a description of and compliance with Smart Snacks in School nutrition standards.
+The District will use electronic mechanisms, such as email or displaying notices on the district's website, as well as non-electronic mechanisms, such as newsletters, presentations to parents, or sending information home to parents, to ensure that all families are actively notified of the content of, implementation of, and updates to the wellness policy, as well as how to get involved and support the policy.
+The District will ensure that communications are culturally and linguistically appropriate to the community, and accomplished through means similar to other ways that the district and individual schools are communicating important school information with parents.

-The Charter School will actively notify the public about the content of or any updates to the wellnesspolicy annually, at a minimum.
-The Charter School will also use these mechanisms to inform the community about the availability of the annual and triennial reports.
+The District will actively notify the public about the content of or any updates to the wellness policy annually, at a minimum.
+The District will also use these mechanisms to inform the community about the availability of the annual and triennial reports.